compose-spec/compose-spec/spec.md

     file.
   - Absolute path.

-Service denoted by `service` must be present in the identified referenced Compose file.
+A service denoted by `service` must be present in the identified referenced Compose file.
 Compose returns an error if:

-- Service denoted by `service` is not found.
+- The service denoted by `service` is not found.
-- Compose file denoted by `file` is not found.
+- The Compose file denoted by `file` is not found.

 #### Merging service definitions